-SceneBeans objects provide also some methods to control the animation.
-For instance, the calling of function move () in the CPN of Fig. 5 consists in an invocation of the method invokeCommand to the SceneBeans object anim (Fig. 12), which is responsible for invoking the previously defined commands in the XML file (Fig. 10).
+Fig. 12 Defining behaviours, commands, and events in SceneBeans invocation of the method invokeCommand to the Scene-Beans object anim (Fig. 14), which is responsible for invoking the previously defined commands in the XML file (Fig. 12).
 In this case, the invoked command corresponds to the movement of the black ball between the actors of the animation.